AhmetZamanis/LoanRequestClassification/Report.md

         different values of the probability threshold.
     -   PRAUC takes a value between 0 and 1.
 1 would be the perfect classifier, which can find all positive cases, with zero false positives, at any threshold probability.
-In other words, it would predict a probability of 1 for the correct class, and 0 for the wrong class, for every observation.
-    -   We will examine PRAUC more when we examine its plot, but we see the metric is low for all classifiers.
-This indicates our models are unable to find many positive cases without flagging many false positives, though they are still an improvement over the baseline model.
+    -   We will understand PRAUC better when we examine the precision-recall curves, but we see the metric is low for all classifiers.
+This indicates our models are unable to find many positive cases, without flagging many false positives as well, though they are still an improvement over the baseline model.
 -   Brier score is a measure of accuracy for the probability predictions themselves, unlike recall or precision which are based on the class predictions at a given probability threshold.